eggheadio-projects/egghead-egghead-talks-designing-for-inclusive-user-experience/README.md

 And to check the color contrast you can use:

-- [Dalton](https://chrome.google.com/webstore/detail/colorblind-dalton-for-goo/afcafnelafcgjinkaeohkalmfececool?hl=en) simulates 4 types of color blindness
+- [Dalton](https://chrome.google.com/webstore/detail/colorblind-dalton-for-goo/afcafnelafcgjinkaeohkalmfececool?hl=en) simulates four types of color blindness.
 - [Color contrast Analyzer](https://chrome.google.com/webstore/detail/color-contrast-analyzer/dagdlcijhfbmgkjokkjicnnfimlebcll?hl=en), checks that your website has sufficient contrast.